faustotnc/vitopic/README.md

 ![Full Model Pipeline](./docs/full-model-pipeline.jpg)

-For more information on how the methods, results, and evaluations, read the project's report in the "./docs/ViTopic – Report.pdf" file.
+For more information on how the methods, results, and evaluations, read the project's report in the `./docs/ViTopic – Report.pdf` file.

 ---
 Final Project for ITCS-5156 @ UNC Charlotte